wp-plugins/codepeople-post-map/readme.txt

 *   Location name: Name of the place you are indicating on the map, alternatively, the name of the post can be used.
 *   Location description: Description of the place you are showing on the map.
 If left blank, the post summary will be used.
-*   Select the thumbnail by clicking on the images: Select the thumbnail to associate with the localization point.
-The thumbnails are selected from the images in the gallery associated with the post.
+*   Select an image from media library: Select an image to associate with the localization point.
 *   Address: Physical address of the geolocation point.
 *   Latitude: Latitude of the geolocation point.
 *   Longitude: Longitude of the geolocation point.